Spain's tax take tumbles as companies go abroad

 Spain receives a smaller proportion of corporate income than personal income, with businesses paying 11.6 percent of total group profits in Spanish taxes compared with 12.4 percent for individuals, according to 2011 data from the Spanish Tax Agency.

-Spanish companies’ heightened search for foreign markets to cushion a weak domestic business has come with an added bonus for their bottom line in more favorable tax regimes.
+Spanish companies’ heightened search for foreign markets to cushion a weak domestic business has come with an added bonus for their bottom line in more favourable tax regimes.

 In 2010, 30 of Spain’s 35 blue chip companies had subsidiaries in territories considered tax havens, according to the latest report by Spain’s Observation Group for Social Corporate Responsibility.

-The organization, which is partially subsidized by the Labor Ministry, put the number at 18 before Spain’s economic crisis began.
+The organisation, which is partially subsidised by the Labour Ministry, put the number at 18 before Spain’s economic crisis began.

 The use of subsidiaries in tax havens to reduce tax bills has been a rising global trend in recent decades, tax campaigners said.